 The University provides a range of support services to ensure you can find the help you need at any time, any place.
+These services are available online and face-to-face.

 If your are an undergraduate or postgraduate taught student, the Support Centres are your first port of call for all questions, help or advice throughout your time at Reading.
 They are staffed by Student Support Coordinators who are able to advise you on a range of academic and non-academic issues.
 Visit the Support Centres page for more information.